Tufahel/book-store/README.md

 ## Getting Started
 To get a local copy up and running you just need to follow the following steps;
 - Clone this repository with
-git clone `https://github.com/Tufahel/react-template-microverse.git` using your terminal or command line.
+git clone `https://github.com/Tufahel/book-store.git` using your terminal or command line.
 - run code `.` to open it in vscode.
-- run `npm update --save` in terminal.
+- run `npm install` in terminal.
 - run `npm run build`.
 - run `npm start`.

-## Note
-- Remember to check the version of react `file: package.json, line: 9`.
-Though it doesn't change so often so it's just a suggestion.

 ## Authors